Alcohol treatment

 The Office for Health Improvement and Disparities classifies successful completion of alcohol treatment as those who leave structured treatment free of alcohol dependency.

-The latest data from 2021/22 suggests that the successful completions for alcohol treatment in Buckinghamshire was 40.5%.
-This was higher than the South East (38.2%) and for England (37.5%).
+The latest data from 2022/23 suggests that the successful completions for alcohol treatment in Buckinghamshire was 34.9%.
+This was similar to the South East (35.6%) and for England (36.0%).

 There is no significant difference in trend over the last 5 years.